RezaJF/hess/README.md

 ###### Reference panel

-Reference panel for SNPs with MAF > 5% in the EUR population Can be downloaded [here](https://drive.google.com/open?id=0B0OmLzMQAvWqT3pnTUhtaTBKbDA).
+Reference panel for SNPs with MAF > 5% in the EUR population can be downloaded [here](https://drive.google.com/open?id=0B0OmLzMQAvWqT3pnTUhtaTBKbDA).

 ###### Partition file (bed format)